-Costs associated with purchasing, replacing and upgrading IT Infrastructure IT Systems, and any directly impacted telecoms assets.
-Infrastructure includes hardware and communications equipment such as PCs, servers and LAN.
-IT Systems includes application system such as work management systems, asset management system and financial systems.
-Provision of IT services for the day to day service delivery.
+IT & telecoms (business support activity) Provision of IT services for the day to day service delivery.
 Includes: The purchase, development, installation and maintenance of non-operational computer and telecommunications systems and applications.
-Provision of IT services for the day to day service delivery and includes the cost of Help Desk, data centres, IT application development, maintenance and support; establishing and maintaining IS infrastructure projects (IT Network Provision, Network Maintenance, Servers support; services).
+Provision of IT services for the day to day service delivery and includes the cost of Help Desk, data centres, IT application development, maintenance and support; establishing and maintaining IS infrastructure projects (IT Network Provision, Network Maintenance, Servers support/services).
 Voice and data telecoms (e.g. WAN, landline rental and call charges, ISDN data and costs/rental of mobiles except where costs are charged directly to user departments).
 Developing new software for non-operational IT assets including the costs of maintaining an internal software development resource or contracting external software developers.
 This will include any cost of software licences to use the product where those costs cover more than one year.
 Installing new or upgrading software, other than where it is capitalised.
 This does not include upgrading of software that is included within the costs of annual maintenance contracts for the software.
 Maintenance and all the operating costs of the IT infrastructure and management costs and Applications cost.
 This includes any annual fee for the maintenance of software licences, whether or not they include the right for standard upgrades or 'patches' to the software as they become available.
 IT applications maintenance and running costs.
 IT new applications software and upgrade costs.
-The checking of the external condition of network assets.
-Includes helicopter and foot patrols; all asset surveys of whatsoever nature and purpose, including asset condition surveys; inspection of tools (including lifting tackle inspections and PAT testing); and reading gauges.
+Excludes: Any of the property costs associated with IT &amp; Telecoms (include under Property Management), except where the cost of specific IT environmental control systems can be distinguished from other property costs.
+Inspection The checking of the external condition of network assets. helicopter and foot patrols; all asset surveys of whatsoever nature and purpose, including asset condition surveys; inspection of tools (including lifting tackle inspections and PAT testing); and reading gauges.
+Excludes use of diagnostic testing equipment;